cjekel/cjekel.github.io/_posts/2019-04-15-Adding-tensorflow-to-pwlf.md

 keywords: [ piecewise linear fits, tensorflow, benchmarks, cholesky decomposition ]
 ---

+# Edit

+August 19, 2019: This post is severely outdated.
+Since the 1.0.0 release, I'd recommend to use the NumPy/SciPy class over the TensorFlow class for the vast majority of use cases.
+The 1.0.0 release introduced a number of improvements to the NumPy/SciPy class that make the following benchmarks obsolete.

+---

 The upcoming 0.5.0 version of [pwlf](https://github.com/cjekel/piecewise_linear_fit_py) has introduced a number of [changes](https://github.com/cjekel/piecewise_linear_fit_py/blob/master/CHANGELOG.md).
 The most notable change is the addition of a *PiecewiseLinFitTF* object, which will be available if you have [TensorFlow](https://www.tensorflow.org/install) installed.
 This post will benchmark the performance of this new object vs the older Numpy/SciPy class.

 # Why TensorFlow